aics-int/napari-allencell-annotator/README.md

 ## Installation using Command Line
 ### 1. Install the plugin
-- Create a virtual environment.
+- Create and activate a virtual environment.
 We recommend using conda and python 3.10.
-  - To create a conda virtual environment, run the following commands one line at a time.
+  - To create and activate a conda virtual environment, run the following commands one line at a time.

       ```
       conda create -n napari_annotator python=3.10 anaconda